mkcr-innovations/integration-app-client/client/docs/DataLinksAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiArchiveDataLinkTableInstanceRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDataLinkTableInstanceControllerArchiveDataLinkTableInstanceRequest struct via the builder pattern

 Name | Type | Description  | Notes